 Do I need a prescription for retinol?
 There are many formulations of retinol available on the market for purchase.
 In former years, prescription retinols and “retin-a” were held as the highest standard.
 Our office has discontinued carrying our prescription retinols as we feel our medical-grade, over the counter retinols (again, pca skin and skinmedica) are more effective and help to avoid the “negative side effects” because of their more elegant formulations.

 For a personalized, one-on-one skin care consultation, please call our office and set up an appointment.
-Annie Bruno, RN is available to discuss your specific goals and concerns and set you up with a successful home care regimen customized specific to you and your needs.
-480-214-9955 for appts + scheduling.
+Ashley Smith, RN, BSN is available to discuss your specific goals and concerns and set you up with a successful home care regimen customized specific to you and your needs.
+(480) 214-9955 for appts + scheduling.